Frijol/climate-change/GLOSSARY.md

 ## RPS
 Renewable Portfolio Standards, regulation requiring renewables in an energy portfolio

+## RTO
+Regional Transmission Organization, a regional energy market oversight entity which exists to facilitate competition among wholesale energy companies, schedule and monitor transmission for non-discriminatory access, ensure reliability of the grid, manage the interconnection of new resources, guard against market manipulation, and create transparency into the system.
+Term can be interchangeable with ISO.
+[Caspary, 2][Caspary]

 ## run-of-the-river
 Hydropower which uses natural flow and elevation drop of water rather than a dam